ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/swagger/v2/index.md

   layout: documentation
   categories:
   - documentation                   // main category
-  - swagger                         // if page.categories[1] == "swagger"  -> include swagger.html
+  - swagger                         // if page.categories[1] == "swagger"  -> include swagger.html and it is 'folder name'
-  - pim                             // identifier for additional metadata.
-When 'pim' methodsDescription = site.data.orgs.methods-pim-api
+  - v1                              // folder name
   title: Example Swagger            // not used
   data: swagger-pim-api             // file from swagger
 {% endcomment %}